Sex after a C-section: Everything you need to know

 In a 2013 study that included more than 1,500 women, 53 percent had attempted sexual activity within 6 weeks of giving birth.
 Of these women, 41 percent had tried vaginal sex.

-Everyone's recovery is different, and the pace may depend on whether the cesarean delivery was extensive or unplanned.
+Everyone's recovery is different, and the pace may depend on whether the C-section was extensive or unplanned.

-Many women who have undergone cesarean delivery chose to wait at least 4–6 weeks before having sex because they experience soreness, vaginal bleeding, and fatigue following the birth.
+Many women who have undergone a C-section chose to wait at least 4–6 weeks before having sex because they experience soreness, vaginal bleeding, and fatigue following the birth.

 Women should also avoid wearing tampons until postpartum bleeding, or lochia, is complete.